THE NAME OF GOD AS REVEALED IN EXODUS 3:14

-The words Ehyeh asher Ehyeh are God’s Self-identification to Moses, just as they are understood in the Septuagint.
+The words Ehyeh asher Ehyeh are God’s Self-identification to Moses, just as they are understood in the Septuagint (See Early Jewish and Christian Translations).
 They are not a name.
-They translate literally as “I AM asher I AM” and in paraphrase as “I am I AM” or “My name is I AM”, as explained in The Meaning of Ehyeh asher Ehyeh.
+They translate literally as “I AM asher I AM” and in paraphrase as “I am I AM” or “My name is I AM” as explained in The Meaning of Ehyeh asher Ehyeh.

 It goes without saying that the extended Explanation of the Meaning of the Name presented above would not have been readily understood by many of the enslaved Israelites in Egypt and so it is unlikely that Moses presented any such explanation to them.
 However, it is entirely possible that he presented some such explanation to the Elders of Israel.
 As for the majority of the Israelites, he could certainly have drawn them a diagram, and a diagram can make a point very effectively and can do so in a way that almost everyone can understand.

-If the meanings of the declaration Ehyeh asher Ehyeh and the name Ehyeh are as I have explained them to be, then I would propose that Exodus 3:14 can stand alone as confirmation of the peerless depth and authority of the prophecy of Moses and so of the peerless validity of the Jewish understanding of God.
-Indeed, I would go one step further and propose that it is specifically the declaration Ehyeh asher Ehyeh that sets the seal on the peerless prophetic authority of Moses, because it is the depth of meaning in these words that is peerless at least to my knowledge and understanding, and they are undoubtedly unique in the human historical record.
-I am certain that however long I had spent thinking my way towards God, I would never have reached the contemplative depth at which these remarkable and beautiful words are to be found except that they were written down on the page in front of me and in a book of some consequence.
+If the meanings of the declaration Ehyeh asher Ehyeh and the name Ehyeh are as I have explained them to be, then I would propose that Exodus 3:14 can stand alone as confirmation of the peerless depth and authority of the prophecy of Moses.
+Indeed I would go one step further and propose that it is specifically the declaration Ehyeh asher Ehyeh that sets the seal on the peerless prophetic authority of Moses because it is the depth of meaning in these words that is peerless at least to my knowledge and understanding and they are undoubtedly unique in the human historical record.
+I am certain that however long I had spent thinking my way towards God I would never have reached the contemplative depth at which these remarkable and beautiful words are to be found except that they were written down on the page in front of me and in a book of some consequence.
 It is the acquisition by Moses of this unique and astonishing depth of understanding that I cannot account for in any other way than as the greatest ever instance of Divine revelation to humanity.

-As regards the rabbinic identification of Ehyeh asher Ehyeh as a Divine name, this is evidently incorrect.
+As regards the Talmudic identification of Ehyeh asher Ehyeh as a Divine name, this is evidently incorrect.
 It is not incorrect only because of what I have written.
-It is incorrect also because of what is written in Exodus 3:13-15 and is there for everyone to read and confirm for themselves.
-It is extraordinary that such an important error has stood unchallenged for so long, but such is the power of tradition.
-I am aware that the meaning of these words has not been understood since long before the writing of the Talmud, but that does not entirely excuse the perpetuation of what is an obviously incorrect reading of the biblical text.
-I believe this traditionally perpetuated error cannot but be harmful simply because it relates to what are surely the most important and holy words in existence.
+It is incorrect first and foremost because of what is written in Exodus 3:13-15 and it is there for everyone to read and confirm for themselves.
+It is extraordinary that such an important error has stood substantially unchallenged for so long but such is the power of tradition.
+I am aware that the meaning of these words has not been understood since long before the writing of the Talmud but that does not entirely excuse the perpetuation of what is an obviously incorrect reading of the biblical text.
+I believe that this traditionally perpetuated error cannot but be harmful simply because it relates to what are surely the most important and holy words in existence, being as they are the biblical proof-text of Mosaic (Jewish) monotheism.
 I therefore take issue with the rabbis on this point.